.

 "Oh!" she exclaimed.
 "These must be portraits of the original pirates!"

-She stood back up and looked over the man once again.
+She stood back up and looked the man over once again.
 So you were Captain Barton, she thought to herself.
-They were right-- you did have a set of locks on you!
+They were right--you did have a set of locks on you!

-Indeed, the man's long drape of thick black hair curled halfway down his back in near perfect ringlets would be the envy of almost any woman including herself, and made the perfect match to his waxed mustache.
-She laughed to herself as she noticed there was a slit in the canvas in the center of the man's head about the size that would be made by someone's having nailed the painting with a dagger.
+Indeed, the man’s long drape of thick black hair curled halfway down his back in near perfect ringlets would be the envy of almost any woman including herself, and made the perfect match to his waxed mustache.
+She chuckled to herself as she noticed there was a slit in the canvas in the center of the man’s head about the size that would be made by someone’s having nailed the painting with a dagger.

 Maeve McConaghy--5th Lord of the Captaincy